slds-lmu/seminar_website_skeleton/README.md

 This skeleton was design by using the [Limitations of Interpretable Machine Learning Methods seminar](https://github.com/compstat-lmu/iml_methods_limitations) as template.

 1. Create a new repository for your seminar.
-1. Download, clone, whatever the files from the skeleton repo (this repo) and copy all files except the `.git` folder.
+1. Download, clone, whatever the files from the skeleton repo (this repo) and copy all files except the `.git` folder (or select `seminar_website_skeleton` as template when creating a new repository).
 1. Update `DESCRIPTION`:
     - Adjust `Package` with your seminar name
     - Adjust `Title` with your title